 - Thick wood burns slower, if at all.

-- Fire comes from two pieces of wood rubbing up against each other.
-Don’t allow your own fire to engulf you because you’ve rubbed up against another entity that’s equally as grounded.
+- Fire starts with two pieces of wood rubbing up against each other.
+Don’t allow your own fire to engulf you because you’ve rubbed up against another entity that’s equally as grounded and whole as you.
+Embrace it without the friction.